vinaysubramanya/VSDSQUADRON/README.md

 # VSDSQUADRON

-This repository contains a collection of projects and experiments developed for the VSDSquadron FPGA Mini, The projects demonstrate various functionalities such as LED control and UART communication.
+This repository contains a collection of projects and experiments developed for the VSDSquadron FPGA Mini.
+The projects demonstrate various functionalities such as LED control and UART communication.

 ## Repository Structure